 Cutting the Ribbons

-For this pumpkin garland, you will need 9 1-foot pieces of each color ribbon.
+For this pumpkin garland, you will need 9 1-foot pieces of each color ribbon for a total of 27 pieces of ribbon.

 Putting the Garland Together